 Tax on gross premiums written is presented separately as a deduction from the gross premiums written.
 Premium tax constitutes a part of acquisition costs and is expensed when incurred.
 Insurance companies are not liable to tax on profit in Kosovo.

 4. ADOPTION OF NEW OR REVISED STANDARDS AND INTERPRETATIONS

-4.1 Standards and amendments effective in the current period
+4.1.
+Standards and interpretations issued but not yet effective